 Even with its astonishing success, WordPress is far from the only CMS solution available for companies to consider.
 The two most popular open source alternatives are Joomla and Drupal and, of the two, Drupal would have been traditionally viewed as the superior candidate for enterprises.

-Also, according to W3Techs, as of March 2017, WordPress holds around a 59% of the CMS market share.
+Also, according to W3Techs, WordPress holds 65.1% of the CMS market share.

 Common Myths About WordPress